FLAIR: Frequency- and Locality-Aware Implicit Neural Representations: Experiments

 \subsection{Signal Representation}

-As one of the key capabilities of INRs is the representation of signals, we evaluate two tasks in this experiment: 2D image representation and 3D occupancy volume prediction.

-\textbf{2D Image Representation.} For the 2D image representation task, we use the widely adopted Kodak dataset and conduct experiments on all 24 images.
-Results after 5,000 training epochs are summarized in Table~\ref{table:avg}.
-As shown in Table~\ref{table:avg}, our model achieves the best average scores across all metrics, with notably superior LPIPS performance, which we attribute to the strong frequency selection capability of our filter-based activation function.
-Comprehensive per-scene qualitative results and detailed quantitative metrics are provided in the \textit{Supplementary}.
+\textbf{2D Image Representation.} For the 2D image representation task, we use the widely adopted Kodak~\cite{kodak1999} dataset and DIV2K~\cite{agustsson2017ntire}, which are widely recognized benchmarks for image representation.
+Results after 5,000 training iterations are summarized in Table~\ref{tab:fitting}, where our model achieves the best average scores across all metrics, including PSNR, SSIM~\cite{wang2004image}, and LPIPS~\cite{zhang2018unreasonable}, while being significantly more parameter-efficient than the second-best methods~\cite{shiinductive, rezaeian2025sl2a}.
+As shown in Fig.~\ref{fig:fitting}, our method achieves faster convergence and better reconstruction of fine structural details.
+We attribute this performance advantage to the model's strong joint frequency selection and spatial localization capabilities.
+Comprehensive per-scene qualitative and quantitative results are provided in the \textit{Supplementary Material}.

-\textbf{3D Occupancy Volume Prediction.} For the 3D occupancy volume prediction task~\cite{mescheder2019occupancy}, we follow the standard protocol by constructing occupancy volumes through point sampling on a $512 \times 512 \times 512$ grid, assigning 1 to voxels inside the object and 0 otherwise.
-As shown in Fig.~\ref{fig:statue}, FLAIR consistently achieves higher IoU and PSNR scores compared to other methods and delivers significantly more fine-grained and accurate reconstructions of 3D shapes.
+\textbf{3D Shape Representation.} Signed distance function (SDF) represents the distance from any 3D point to the closest surface using a continuous function, where the sign indicates whether the point lies inside (negative) or outside (positive) the object boundary~\cite{jones20063d}.
+We follow the baseline setup ~\cite{lindell2022bacon} and evaluate on five shapes from the Stanford 3D Scanning Repository~\cite{stanford3d}.
+Per-scene quantitative results in Table~\ref{tab:sdf} show that FLAIR outperforms competing approaches.
+As shown in Fig.~\ref{fig:SDF}, FLAIR also reconstructs fine-grained geometry with sharper and more faithful surface details than other methods.